MacKenzie-Childs: History

+Origins and early years

-In 1983, the founders started a business making ceramic goods under the name Victoria and Richard MacKenzie Childs, Ltd. After the registration lapsed, the company was registered as MacKenzie-Childs, Ltd. in 1997.
+In 1983, the founders started a business making ceramic goods under the name Victoria and Richard MacKenzie Childs, Ltd. The company began in a small studio in Wallcourt Hall, a former dormitory for a preparatory school.

+After the registration lapsed, the company was registered as MacKenzie-Childs, Ltd. in 1997.

+Bankruptcy and reorganization

-The company fell heavily into debt following a 25 to 55 percent price increase, an expensive advertising campaign, and two long-term leases for unopened retail locations on Rodeo Drive and Madison Avenue.
-Because of this debt, the bank placed a new president in charge who, allegedly over the founders’ objections, began exploring ways to limit losses.
+In 2000, MacKenzie-Childs, Ltd. entered Chapter 11 Bankruptcy protection following financial difficulties including a $15.3 million debt to BSB Bank & Trust, a 25 to 55 percent price increase, an expensive advertising campaign, and two long-term leases for unopened retail locations on Rodeo Drive and Madison Avenue.

-This president contacted Pleasant Rowland, founder of American Girl, with the intention of getting her to invest in the company.
-Rowland purchased the companies’ $15.3M debt from the bank at a heavy discount and then immediately called the loan, forcing the company into bankruptcy.
-Her acquisition firms then bought the assets (trademarks, IP, goodwill) through a court-approved sale.
-Afterward, she reportedly offered Richard and Victoria $10 million to sign a non-compete agreement.
+BSB Bank & Trust installed MacDonell Roehm, Jr. as the new president of the company.
+Shortly thereafter, he began exploring ways to limit losses allegedly over the founders’ objections.
+Roehm contacted Pleasant Rowland, founder of American Girl, to determine her interest in investing in the company.
+Rowland purchased MacKenzie-Childs, Ltd. from bankruptcy court for $5.5 million in 2001, and then immediately called the loan, forcing the company into bankruptcy.
+Rowland's acquisition firms then bought the assets (trademarks, IP, goodwill) through a court-approved sale.

+Since the founders of the company still owed a debt to BSB Bank & Trust, Rowland offered Victoria and Richard MacKenzie-Childs $10 million contingent upon a non-compete agreement.
 It is unclear how much of this $10 million would be in the form of a loan discharge, as a news article covering a later trademark case suggested that Rowland threatened to collect the roughly $10 million difference between what Rowland paid and the original debt the couple still owed.
-In any case, the couple refused to sign the agreement and Rowland, who now owned most of their personal debt, then called on their loans.
-This led the couple to file for personal bankruptcy, at which time they allegedly gave up all rights to the MacKenzie-Childs name.
+The founders refused to sign the agreement and Rowland, who now owned most of their personal debt, then called on their loans.
+This led the MacKenzie-Childs to file for personal bankruptcy, at which time they allegedly gave up all rights to the MacKenzie-Childs name.

-As part of a larger project led by the Aurora Foundation to revitalize and redevelop the town, Rowland's purchase ensured that the company would remain headquartered in Aurora.
-The purchase of MacKenzie-Childs, Ltd. was one of many multi-million dollar investments Rowland made in Aurora, where she attended Wells College in the 1960s.

 Rowland began restructuring the home decor company to ensure its profitability.
 In 2005, the company laid off 20 of 240 employees and restructured the management team.

 In 2007, Rowland announced her intention to find a buyer having "accomplished her turnaround goals with the company."

+Aurora revitalization efforts

+As part of a larger project led by the Aurora Foundation to revitalize and redevelop the village, Rowland's purchase ensured that MacKenzie-Childs, Ltd. would remain headquartered in Aurora.
+The company's purchase was one of many multi-million dollar investments Rowland made in Aurora, where she attended Wells College in the 1960s.